 While anxiety can look a little different for everyone, if you are constantly worrying, your mind is racing, or you are struggling to eat or sleep normally, anxiety might be to blame.
-Keep reading for natural anxiety remedies to try while pregnant.
+Here are some of the most helpful ways to deal with anxiety during pregnancy.

 1. Make time to workout

 Regardless of whether or not you are struggling with anxiety, one of the best ways to take care of yourself and your baby during pregnancy is to maintain an active lifestyle!
 Walking, running (if you didn’t run before you were pregnant, stick to walking), and other cardio workouts are great ways to get your heart rate up and release some endorphins.

 Endorphins serve as a natural mood booster and antidepressant, and they can do wonders for helping reduce anxiety!
 Though not always as cardio-focused, yoga is also a great workout to calm your mind when you are feeling anxious.

 Ultimately, much of anxiety is caused by lies that our minds believe.
 When we are intentional about filling our minds with truth, it leaves less room for these lies to sneak in!
 Here are a few easy ways to keep truth at the forefront of your mind.

 Put together a playlist of songs that fill your heart with hope.
 Worship music or songs focused on empowerment are a great place to start!
 If you don’t have the energy to create a playlist for yourself, try this one!